Myths & Realities

 Know the Myths and Realities of Sexual Assault

 Myth #1: Sexual assault is really just about sex.

 Reality: Sexual assault is a crime committed in a sexual manner.
 It is about power and humiliation, and it is a socially learned behavior that correlates with history, gender roles, conditioning, and how sexual violence is portrayed in the media.
 Sexual assault cannot be provoked by a victim.
 By its very nature, sexual assault is not consensual.

 Myth #2: Sexual assaults only happen between people who just met or are perpetrated by a stranger.

 Reality: Sexual violence has nothing to do with how well the person knows the assailant.
 The vast majority of sexual assaults are perpetrated by someone the victim knows: a friend, acquaintance, fellow classmate, teammate, dating partner or ex-dating partner.

 Myth #3: If a person does not fight back, they weren't really sexually assaulted.

-Fact: Fight and flight are not the only ways a person responds during a traumatic event.
-During an assault, many experience tonic immobility or a “freeze response” where they cannot move or speak.
+Reality: Fight and flight are not the only ways a person responds during a traumatic event.
+During an assault, many experience tonic immobility or a “freeze response”.

 Myth #4: There are many false reports of sexual assault, especially when the victim and the assailant know each other.